vinzerx/MeltdownTest/README.md

 # MeltdownTest
-Coding exam for a previous job application
+Coding exam for a previous job application.
+Leverages NodeCanvas.